bghosh412/Feeder/Instructions/instructions.md

 - Set feeding schedule (time)
 - Set feed quantity
 - View feed remaining, last fed time, battery status, and system info
+- **Calibrate feeder** - Fine-tune servo motor duty cycle and pulse duration
 - Quick links for navigation

 #### Technology
-- Pure HTML and CSS (no frameworks, no JavaScript required for basic operation)
+- Pure HTML and CSS with minimal JavaScript for calibration
 - Minimal CSS for layout and readability
 - No build tools, no dependencies
 - Can be served as static files from ESP8266 SPIFFS or LittleFS